Division of Health and Wellness

-We will continue to monitor the pandemic situation, listen to the guidelines provided by the Center for Disease Control, the Ohio Health Department and work toward the time when we can resume more normal operations.
-With everything we have done to date, we know that we are in this together and will move forward together.
+We will continue to monitor the pandemic situation and listen to the guidelines provided by the Centers for Disease Control and the Ohio Department of Health.
+With everything we have done to date, we know that we will move forward together.

 In health and wellness,

 Ben Batey, MPH, RN, joined BGSU in July 2020 in the inaugural position of Chief Health Officer, created in part as a response to the COVID-19 pandemic.
 Previously, Batey worked at the Wood County Health Department for 10 years, where he served as health commissioner since 2014.
 He also held several leadership positions including CEO of the Wood County Community Health Center, director of nursing and infectious disease, emergency preparedness coordinator and epidemiologist.
 Prior to the health department, he was a registered nurse for Mercy St. Anne Hospital and Mercy Home Care.
 He holds a Master of Public Health degree from Northwest Ohio Consortium for Public Health (Bowling Green State University/University of Toledo) and a Bachelor of Science in Nursing from Mercy College of Ohio.